n4n0GH/0xchan-frontend/README.md

 The interface is made with VueJS, so you should also check out their documentation as well if you want to change things in this codebase.

 ## TODO
-- [ ] Create pagination for board view
 - [ ] Create catalog view for each board
 - [ ] Live update for custom style in settings
 - [ ] Modify new thread input to also function as reply input